microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

       - QA
  ```

 ### Repositories
 Triggers can be set on `repository` resources defined the pipeline.
-For repositories, you can set Repo triggers and PR triggers.
+For repositories, you can set two types of triggers.
+1. Repo triggers
+2. PR triggers

 #### Repo triggers
 Whenever a commit goes to your `repository`, a new pipeline run gets triggered.
-Repo triggers are enabled on the `repository` resource by default.
-You can choose to override/disable the trigger.

 #### Scenarios:
 - I would like to trigger my pipeline only when a commit happens on ‘releases/*’ branch of the repository.
 - I would like to trigger my pipeline when a new commit happens, however, I would like to enable batching so that only one pipeline runs at a time.
 - I would like to trigger my pipeline only when a new commit goes into the file path “Repository/Web/*”.

 #### Schema
 ```yaml